3 Reasons Why You Must Become an Email Copywriter RIGHT NOW

 A good email writer can make anywhere from $100 to a $1,000 — or more — for a single message.
 In fact, I know people who charge as much for one email as most copywriters might charge for an entire website.
 And they GET it — without reservation — from client after client.
 (They're ready to pay big, because they know how incredibly powerful email marketing can be.)

 Consider this math: The average physician in the U.S. makes around $100 an hour.
+Compare that to a copywriter’s hourly rate for email.
 If you charge a low-end fee of $250 for an email and it takes you two hours to write that email, you just made $125 an hour.

 Congratulations!
 You are now making MORE than the average doctor — WITHOUT spending eight years in college and taking on hundreds of thousands in student loan debt!